Viktor Danilov

 Viktor Danilov (20 July 1927 – 7 December 2016) was a parish priest of the Greek Catholic parish in Grodno, dean of the Belarusian Greek Catholic Church, chaplain, writer in Soviet times and religious dissident.
+He was also a historian, teacher and researcher.

 Biography

+Early life and studies

 Born in Yaroslavl in 1927 in a family of medical doctors.
 In 1947 he entered the Yaroslavl Pedagogical Institute.
-In 1948 he was arrested for his criticism of Stalin, accused of anti-Soviet propaganda.
-Danilov was convicted under Articles 58-10 and 58-11 of the Criminal Code of the Russian Federation to 10 years in labor camp.
-For preparation of the escape was second conviction for a period of 10 years.
-During the captivity of prisoners met the priests, to rethink their positions, abandoned Marxism and atheism and accepted Catholicism.
-In 1955, released under the amnesty.
+In 1948 he was arrested for his criticism of Stalin, and accused of anti-Soviet propaganda.
+Danilov was convicted under Articles 58-10 and 58-11 of the Criminal Code of the Russian Federation to 10 years in a labor camp.
+After an attempted escape, he received a second conviction for a period of 10 years.

+During his captivity he met other prisoners with many different religious beliefs and he started to rethink his position; after considering Judaism and Islam, he abandoned Marxism and atheism and became a Christian, later deciding to join the Catholic church.
+In 1955, he was released under the amnesty; some time later, he was completely exonerated.

-Some time later, he was completely exonerated.
-Since December 1955 he continued his studies in the History Department of the Yaroslavl Pedagogical Institute.
-However, after his first diploma was not issued on the grounds that he was an active Catholic, as the administration of the Institute became aware of denunciation.
-Only persistence Daniel, his official request to government agencies, statements of religious discrimination allowed, under the "thaw", to defend their rights and receive a diploma.
-In 1960, he moved to Vilnius in 1963, graduated from Moscow Institute of Finance and Economic College, qualifying as "Financial Economist", in 1967 he moved to Grodno, where he engaged in underground missionary activity.
+In December 1955 he returned to his studies in the History Department of the Yaroslavl Pedagogical Institute.
+However, his first diploma was not issued on the grounds that he was an active Catholic, as the administration of the Institute was wary of possible denunciation.
+He made official requests to government agencies and under the "thaw", he eventually received his diploma.
+In 1960, he moved to Vilnius in 1963, graduated from Moscow Institute of Finance and Economic College, qualifying as a "Financial Economist".
+In 1967 he moved to Grodno, where he engaged in underground missionary activity.
 Searched twice, he was summoned for questioning.

+Ordination

-In the early 1970s, he received an offer to study for the priesthood of the Byzantine rite.
+In the early 1970s, he was asked to consider joining the priesthood; as he was a married man, he studied the priesthood of the Byzantine rite.
 In 1976, he was secretly ordained a priest in Lviv by Metropolitan Volodymyr Sterniuk.
 He returned to Grodno, becoming the first Greek Catholic priest in modern Belarus, and began a priestly ministry underground.

-Later legalised, in 1992 he began teaching religious education and theology.
-In 1999, he was named archpriest and dean of the Greek Catholic Church in Belarus.
+After Perestroika he began teaching religious education and theology in 1992 and in 1999, he was named archpriest and dean of the Greek Catholic Church in Belarus.

+Academic work

+Danilov was also the author of a number of books and brochures on religious topics, including My Path to God and the Catholic Church.

+Danilov and Teodor Shanin started a study on The Peasant Revolution in Russia in 1994; the study lasted for six years.
+They also started the scientific journal Russian Peasant Studies in 1996.

+Personal life

+Danilov was married with a number of children and grandchildren.
 He died in Yaroslavl on 7 December 2016, aged 89.